 To make installation easier, we recommend having the home battery set up as close to your fuse box and fixed internet connection as possible.

 Usually this is not the case, but a Certified AlphaESS partner will certainly look into this for you before the system is installed.

 After installation, an internet connection is required for registration and login of your system.
 A permanent and fixed internet connection to the AlphaESS home battery is required to make use of its full functionality.

-The internet connection will allow the AlphaESS service team to push updates to your device, if necessary, and to locate and fix any faults.
+The internet connection will allow the AlphaESS service team to push updates to your device, if necessary, and to detect and fix any malfunctions.
 An internet connection is therefore required in order to benefit from the full 5-year warranty on the inverter. warranty of 5 years on the inverter.
-From 1 May 2021, the importer of AlphaESS Belgium ensures an extension to 10 years factory warranty on the inverter.
+From 1 May 2021, the AlphaESS Belgium importer will extend the manufacturer's warranty on the inverter to 10 years.

-The Smile 5 and Smile T10 systems have a hybrid inverter.
+The SMILE 5 and SMILE T10 systems have a hybrid inverter.
 You can therefore connect solar panels directly to it (= DC coupling).

 All AlphaESS home batteries can be connected to an existing PV system.
 We call this an AC coupling.
 An AlphaESS system is completely independent of your existing solar panel system and can therefore be installed at any time.

 In Belgium, different grid connections are possible depending on how heavy your connection is and in which region you are connected.
 The most common connections are:

 In some regions there is also a variant where no Neuter is available.

 For each of these grid connections, a suitable AlphaESS home battery and connection method can be found.
 You can easily connect a single-phase battery system to a three-phase grid connection, but not all combinations are possible.
 Get advice from one of our certified partners.